 We may not be able to avoid experiencing illusions, but we can avoid the urge for myth-making.
 Yes, it’s hard, but if we are to evolve in awareness (as is the goal of many who make use of ideomotor methods in their work), we need to see reality as it is… only then we can begin to expand our minds into a realer reality.
+Part of healing and growth is seeing reality for what it is – without our projected illusions.
+Human beings have the remarkable ability to create illusionary views, or take on illusions suggested by others.
+Separating illusion from reality is one of the reasons IMP is used… but this tool itself is also subject to illusions.
 There are new revelations that can’t be grasped if the mind is holding tight to a comfortable myth.

-Ideomotor phenomenon (IMP) represents a function of mind, nerve and muscle, whose nuances are known by many names: muscle testing, dowsing, pendulum divination, hypnotic suggestion, automatic writing, and even therapeutic touch – what an interesting array of phenomenon you might think… and I would agree.
+Ideomotor phenomenon (IMP) represents a function of mind, nerve and muscle, whose nuances are known by many names: muscle testing, dowsing, pendulum divination, hypnotic suggestion, automatic writing, and even therapeutic touch – what an interesting array of phenomenon you might think – and I would agree.
 Basically IMP presents clues to how the mind works through the body… and there is something amazing (and very practical) to be learned here, if one is willing to examine this phenomenon.

 Firm Belief in Illusion

 Houdini’s mission to expose fraud cost him the friendship of Sir Arthur Conan Doyle, a staunch spiritualist.
 It is ironic that the illusionist valued truth more than the spiritual seeker.
 There is a deep desire for “magic” in the human soul, and despite evidence to the contrary, we hold dear this innate yearning for the supernatural.
 Often the deconstruction of a revered illusion is mistaken for an attack on our very soul – provoking many to take offense rather than interest in such an exposé.

 People (be they doctors, therapists or researchers) possess cherished beliefs about what is possible, or how reality works.
 Beliefs are not dependent upon intelligence, educated knowledge, or even evidence and reason at times.
 Like anything known by a human being, there is a risk of attachment to and identification with ideas; and the whole drama that naturally follows of taking and defending a stance.

-Somehow, a mind needs a way to control its body – this has to happen if we are going to function in our physical world.
+Somehow, a mind needs a way to control its body – this has to happen if we are going to function in our physical world – in real time (which means “fast”).
 Ideomotor action is fundamental to movement – once you understand the principle, you will see examples of it everywhere.
 Intellectual humility is essential for expansion of knowledge.
 If we don’t know what a mind is, and are still learning what a body is, how much authority do we wield in placing limitations on things of which we are ignorant?
 More importantly – who is going to break the bad news to the birds that their murmurations are all in their heads …?

 Who is Qualified to Evaluate IMP?